fazel87/PersianGenerator/README.md

 Finish!<br>

 # How to use ?
+## aa
-type your text in input field and click Generate button and copy it.<br>
+type your text in input field and click copy or set setting to "copy on generate" (in plugin GUI , not in project settings!!!)